 Second, the court must be convinced that your father needs a guardian, meaning there is no less restrictive alternative.
 If there is such an alternative, the probate court will deny the guardianship.
 For example, the court may find that your father’s care can be managed through one or more powers of attorney (financial and/or health care) rather than through a guardianship.

 Third, the probate court must be convinced you are suitable to serve as guardian.
+You will need to file a written application requesting appointment as guardian, pass a criminal background check and complete an initial six-hour guardianship training course, as well as annual three-hour refresher courses thereafter.
 Family members generally are the preferred guardians, although others named in a power of attorney might have priority.

 Q: My mother is incompetent and needs help to make medical decisions.
 She does not need help with financial matters as her assets are managed in a trust.
 Can a probate court appoint a guardian who would only make health care decisions and manage her care?